sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

 - we tend to update snapshots without thinking;
 - coupling with low-level modules;
 - test intentions are hard to understand;
-- they give a false sense of security.
+- they give a false sense of security
+- they don’t prove that the app work or even look as exepected.

 Avoid snapshot testing except testing short output with clear intent, like class names or error messages, or when we _really_ want to verify that the output is the same.